intermine/im-docs/docs/database/performance/configuration.rst

 Useful ObjectStore properties
 =============================

-You can configure some parameters to update how queries are handled.
+You can configure some parameters to update how queries are handled by setting these in your mine.properties file.
+If you do not, the default values will be used.

 os.query.max-query-parse-time
 ---------------------------------